comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap4_1startWithECOGEN.rst

 The main input file
 ===================
-ECOGEN is mainly controled thanks to the input file named *ECOGEN.xml*.
+ECOGEN is mainly controlled thanks to the input file named *ECOGEN.xml*.
 This file looks like :

 .. code-block:: xml